Introduction

 Q4: How many aliases can I create?

 Answer: UNLIMITED!
 There is no limit imposed by Google.
-I personally have created over 500 aliases for different purposes over the years.
+You can create as many aliases as you need for different purposes.

 Q5: Are Gmail aliases secure?